peihaowang/PoissonImageEditing/README.md

 ## Installation

 Before configure and compile *PoissonImageEditing*, you may need to setup the dependencies `OpenCV` and `Eigen3` first.
-Refer to [Installation in Windows](https://docs.opencv.org/3.4/d3/d52/tutorial_windows_install.html) or [Installation in Linux](https://docs.opencv.org/3.3.0/d7/d9f/tutorial_linux_install.html) for installation of `OpenCV`.
+Refer to [Installation for Windows](https://docs.opencv.org/3.4/d3/d52/tutorial_windows_install.html) or [Installation for Linux](https://docs.opencv.org/3.3.0/d7/d9f/tutorial_linux_install.html) for installation of `OpenCV`.
 As for `Eigen3`, it is much easier since it requires no build or compilation.
 You can simply download [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page), and unzip it into some directory which can be found by `CMake`.

 You may note that, here are some convenient package manager which could help you install them directly.
 After configure these dependencies, you can clone this repository by the following command: